 What To Include In Your Project Kickoff Meeting Presentation

-First and foremost, make sure your project kickoff meeting PowerPoint presentation aligns with your agenda.
-You don’t want to confuse meeting attendees with slides that don’t correlate with the agenda items.
+First and foremost, make sure your project kickoff meeting PowerPoint presentation (or Google Slides) aligns with your agenda.
+You don’t want to confuse attendees during the kickoff meeting with slides that don’t correlate with the agenda items.

 This goes beyond just introducing your team’s names and roles.
 Don’t forget: